 Reward 3 - Helps Concentration & Removes Mental Block

-Overtime people who believe that their bad habits help them concentrate begin to believe that it removes mental blocks.
+Over time people who believe that their bad habits help them concentrate begin to believe that it removes mental blocks.
 After you do your bad habits, your block will still exist, but only now you will get the job done just like how anybody would have done it.
-But your bad habits gets the credit for helping you get the work done.
+But your bad habits get the credit for helping you get the work done.

 Your bad habits provide no mental performance advantage and believing it does is based on fallacy and myth.

 We acknowledge the relief provided by our bad habit as it removes the small amount of emptiness and insecurity.
 But we don’t acknowledge that this emptiness and insecurity are the symptoms of our bad habits in the first place.

 People who have had their bad habits for many decades have been in a perpetual state of anxiety and emptiness so their bad habits seem to be the only way to get confidence and a relief from this feeling.
 Our bad habits do not relieve the anxiety in our lives, it causes it.
 People without bad habits never feel this insecurity or anxiety, to begin with.

 Freedom from the self-loathing and dependency is one of the biggest positive changes people see in their lives when they break their habits.
 They are more relaxed and confident after breaking their bad habits and are better able to deal with their anxieties if it is not gone altogether.